CJ5518/Exodus/Assets/Source/Lucien/Prefabs/ARCHER.md

 # Calling the archer prefab into the game
 ---
 ### The archer prefab can be called into the game with the "EnemySpawnPointR" - shorthand for enemy spawn point ranged - prefab which will properly instantiate the archer where the developer is attempting to call the archer prefab in to be used by the game.
+---

+### The archer prefab also has a added empty game object onto it called "FirePoint".
+This is where the archer's arrow originates from before it is fired at the player.